Callum Hendry: Salford City

 On 17 June 2022, Hendry agreed to join EFL League Two club Salford City on a two-year deal following his departure from St Johnstone on 1 July.
 Neil Wood, his new manager at Salford, described his acquisition as a "great addition to our squad, young and hungry to achieve success".
 He was awarded the EFL League Two Player of the Month award for March 2023 having scored four goals and assisted a further two in Salford's play-off push.

 On 19 August 2023, Hendry scored a hat-trick in a 4–3 victory over Tranmere Rovers, the first player to achieve such a feat in the league that season.
 At the end of the season, Hendry signed a new one-year contract.

 Milton Keynes Dons

 On 12 July 2024, Hendry joined League Two club Milton Keynes Dons.
 He made his debut for the club on 10 August 2024 in a 2–1 home defeat to Bradford City.
 Hendry scored his first goal for the club on 24 August 2024 in a 3–0 home win over Carlisle United.

 Motherwell

-Hendry signed a two-year contract with Motherwell in August 2025, having moved from Milton Keynes Dons for an undisclosed transfer fee.
+Hendry transferred to Motherwell in August 2025 for an undisclosed transfer fee, signing a two-year contract.